karolkozer/planby/README.md

 ## 🚀 [Become a Sponsor!](https://opencollective.com/planby) 🚀

-Become a Sponsor and support us with a monthly donation and help us continue our development -> [Opencollective](https://opencollective.com/planby)
+Become a sponsor, support, and help us in continuing our development. -> [Opencollective](https://opencollective.com/planby)

 ## Getting Started